Solute transport due to Periodic Loading in a Soft Porous Material: Solute transport and mixing

-All of the curves are roughly linear in $\sqrt{t}$ (\textit{i.e.}, spreading is Fickian on average), exhibiting fluctuations with a period $T$ because of the phenomenon described in section~\ref{isolation-mechanisms}: loading decreases the porosity, forcing the solute to spread (advection to the left), and unloading increases the porosity, forcing the solute to contract (advection to the right).
-Larger values of $\mathrm{Pe}^{-1}$ and $\alpha$ enhance the respective fluxes and hence drive faster spreading, as should be expected.
+All of the curves are roughly linear in $\sqrt{t}$ after an initial transient (\textit{i.e.}, spreading is Fickian on average), exhibiting fluctuations with a period $T$ because of the phenomena described in section~\ref{isolation-mechanisms}: loading decreases the porosity, forcing the solute to spread (advection to the left), and unloading reverses this process.
+Larger values of $\mathrm{Pe}^{-1}$ and $\alpha$ enhance the diffusive and dispersive fluxes, respectively, and hence drive faster spreading, as should be expected.
 For sufficiently small $\mathrm{Pe}^{-1}$, dispersion dominates diffusion and the rate of spreading becomes independent of $\mathrm{Pe}^{-1}$ (figure~\ref{fig:D0}).
 Similarly, diffusion dominates dispersion for sufficiently small $\alpha$ and the rate of spreading becomes independent of $\alpha$ (figure~\ref{fig:alpha}).
-In both figure~\ref{fig:D0} and figure~\ref{fig:alpha}, we compare the value of $\delta$ in each case with a naive Fickian estimate $\delta_\mathrm{est, SL}$, in which we neglect advection but include dispersion: